Wartem/seeed-voicecard/README.md

 # Extended ReSpeaker Drivers for Raspberry Pi 4 and 5

-This project is a fork of the official ReSpeaker drivers, extended with the goal of adding support for Raspberry Pi 4 and 5.
+This project is a fork of HinTak's fork of the official ReSpeaker drivers, extended with the goal of adding support for Raspberry Pi 4 and 5 and to create diagnostics and tests.

 ## Current Status

 - **Compatibility**: Aimed at Raspberry Pi 4 and 5
-- **Testing**: Successfully tested on Raspberry Pi 5
+- **Testing**: I/O Audio successfully tested on Raspberry Pi 5 using reSpeaker 2-Mics Pi HAT.
+  Running:
+    Latest version (2024-10-01) of Debian GNU/Linux 12 (bookworm).
+      Linux raspberrypi 6.6.51+rpt-rpi-2712 #1 SMP PREEMPT Debian 1:6.6.51-1+rpt2 (2024-10-01) aarch64 GNU/Linux
 - **Functionality**: Working audio recording and playback with default drivers

 ## Important Note